TRIO Student Support Services (SSS) at CMC

 And, you need to meet all of the following requirements:

 - Be a registered CMC student seeking a degree or certificate;

 - Be a citizen or permanent resident of the U.S.;

 - Be willing to make a personal commitment to improving your academic skills.

 The Federal TRIO Programs (TRIO) are Federal outreach and student services programs designed to identify and provide services for individuals from disadvantaged backgrounds.
 TRIO includes eight programs targeted to serve and assist low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline from middle school to postbaccalaureate programs.

 The TRIO Student Support Services program is funded under the U.S. Department of Education.
 It provides opportunities for academic development, assists students with basic college requirements, and serves to motivate students towards the successful completion of their postsecondary education.
 Program participants must meet certain requirements set forth by the Department of Education.

-The United States Department of Education funds Colorado Mountain College's (CMC) TRIO-SSS at $652,270 (95%) annually.
-The remainder is annual non-federal funding from CMC at $30,000 (5%).
-The program serves 375 students at six CMC sites.
+The United States Department of Education funds Colorado Mountain College's (CMC) TRIO-SSS at $595,500 annually.
+The program serves 300 students at five CMC sites.